-- a Zone G capping layer with a thickness of 1.5m on the Storage 1A embankment; - a Zone G capping layer with a thickness of 0.6m on the other PAF areas; - a Zone H subsoil layer, with a thickness of 0.5m across the total area; and - a topsoil layer, nominally 100 mm thick, across the full area to which fertiliser is added and grass seed sown.
+- a Zone G capping layer with a thickness of 1.5m on the Storage 1A embankment; - a Zone G capping layer with a thickness of 0.6m on the other PAF areas; - a Zone H subsoil layer, with a thickness of 0.5m across the total area; and - a topsoil layer, nominally 100mm thick, across the full area to which fertiliser is added and grass seed sown.

 The materials balance available for rehabilitation was reassessed as part of this review.
 This indicated a surplus of all material required to complete the rehabilitation works.
-There is 753,816m3 of material in the North Stockpile of which approx. 300,000m3 of material is suitable for Zone G. This is sufficient to complete TSF1A to 177.25 mRL
+There is 751,516m3 of material in the North Stockpile of which approximately 300,000m3 of material is suitable for Zone G. This is sufficient to complete TSF1A to the level planned during the coming reporting period.